Haddon-Sandefur/Haddon-Sandefur.github.io/_posts/2023-12-09-survival-sim.md

 I previously left this section out, but thought it would be important to express the _why_ of doing something like this, as well as explain where some of the expressions come from in the code in later sections.
 In clinical trials, hardware failure studies, and any general "time till something happens" study, there exists a phenomenon called "censoring".

-Censoring is the masking of time _t_ when a particular observation _i_ is said to experience the event.
-Unfortunately, when censoring occurs, it can _bias_ our estimates within data, subsequently effecting our research.
+Censoring is the masking of time $t$ when a particular observation $i$ is said to experience the event.
+Unfortunately, when censoring occurs, it can _bias_ our estimates of parameters, subsequently effecting our research.
 Generally, there are three major types: Left Censoring, Right Censoring, and Interval Censoring.
 This post will focus on Right Censoring (the most common censoring in Survival Analysis) and Interval Censoring.
 Here's a simple example for each:

 * Right Censoring: You're conducting a clinical trial to see if Drug X postpones relapse of a particular medical event.
 The study ends before the event occurs in some study participants.